 All transactions, including banking transactions with Bank of New Zealand Group entities, have been entered into at arm's length on normal commercial terms and conditions except that amounts due from group entities are interest free.
-Outstanding balances at 30 September 2013 and 2012 are unsecured and settlement occurs in cash.
+Outstanding balances are unsecured and settlement occurs in cash.